Skyler1389/GameOfLife/README.md

 # GameOfLife
 Interactive Graphical User Interface Implementation of the popular Game of Life by John Horton Conway

-Implements multithreading and the direct drawing to Panels to facilitate performance at larger board sizes.
+Implements multithreading and direct drawing to Panels to facilitate performance at larger board sizes.

 Controls: